jatindersingh93/jatinder-singh-back-end-IS24/README.md

 Any schema and data migration accross stabilized development releases should be done using default django migration tool.

-Database migration and seeding is performed usingh docker-entrypoint.sh in container after postgres is completed.
+Database migration and seeding is performed using `docker-entrypoint.sh` in container after postgres installation is completed.

 # Docker
 Dockerfile is for running containerize application using 3.6-alpine for lightweight container app.

-Docker Entrypoint is configured to perform database migration and seeding using db.sql file.
+Docker Entrypoint is configured to perform database migration and seeding using `db.sql` file.

 # Local Installation/setup
 The first thing to do is to clone the repository: